 5-15% the value of a similar Beanie with a swing tag.
 The condition of the swing tag is just as important as the condition

 of the Beanie.
 A badly creased or worn swing tag has almost the same negative effect on a

 Beanie's value as no swing tag at all.
 Value also decreases if the swing tag

-has dents, ink marks or price tag sticker residue on it.
+has dents, ink marks or writing, price stickers or sticker residue on it.

 Until 2008, printed guides were published every few years with suggested values for Ty collectibles.

-Those guides are too outdated now to be credible.
+Those guides are too outdated now to be useful or credible.